thedch/traffic-sign-classifier/README.md

 *Fourth Image*

-The model is the most unconfident here, as s
+The model is the most unconfident here, with only 18% confidence in its pick.
+The top five picks only sum up to be 53%, meaning that almost half of its prediction is spent further on down the line.
+Instead of a clean pick, the model is scattering its prediction across a great deal of classes.
+This is a great example of something the model has a lot of trouble with.

 | Probability           |     Prediction                                |
 |:---------------------:|:---------------------------------------------:|